LogtalkDotOrg/logtalk3/tools/wrapper/NOTES.md

 found in different directories).
 If that is not the case, the name conflicts must be manually solved before using the tool.

-- There isn't yet any support for dealing with meta-predicates and advise on missing meta-predicate directives.
+- There's only preliminary support for dealing with meta-predicates and advise on missing meta-predicate directives.